-Adding categories and/or tags to your SEO webinars makes it easier for other people to find them on tag and category pages.
+Adding categories and/or tags to your SEO webinars makes it easier for other people to find them on tag and category pages and works towards efficient content optimization.
 For instance, Vimeo members can select up to two categories and one subcategory, along with up to 20 relevant hashtags for each video.

 Here are some best practices when using categories and tags on your webinars:

 - Create a branded hashtag that no one else uses, like #HappyLiveWebinaring, which can distinguish your brand from others across various channels.

 - Use hashtags that popular competitors or trending videos are using.

 - Stick to three or four relevant hashtags, and don’t add more hashtags than you’re allowed to use or your video will be removed (i.e., on YouTube, there’s a limit of 15 hashtags, and on Vimeo, it’s up to 20).

 - Use a hashtag tool to help you decide which hashtags have the most potential.

 What ranks well on video platforms doesn’t necessarily rank well on Google, and vice versa.